karthika-labs/Guvi_capstone_BE/README.md

 3. **JWT errors**
    - Ensure `JWT_SECRET` is set in `.env`
    - Verify token is being sent in the Authorization header

+4. **CORS errors**
+   - Verify the frontend URL matches the allowed origins in `index.js`
+   - For production, ensure `https://recipeslab.netlify.app` is in the allowed origins
+   - For local development, ensure `http://localhost:5173` or `http://localhost:3000` is in the allowed origins
+   - Check browser console for specific CORS error messages

 ## 📄 License